 - Configuring an Open ID Connect / OAuth 2.0 app with Azure AD

-The day start by diving deeper into the application model and learning about managing permissions, roles, groups, delegation and consent.
+The day starts by diving deeper into the application model and learning about managing permissions, roles, groups, delegation, APIs and consent.
 You will discover how to turn your application into a multi-tenant app and make it available to all users from all Azure AD tenants.
-You will the go on to work with the Azure AD Application Proxy to publish applications to the Internet.
-We will end the day by configuring AD FS and the Web Application Proxy on Server 2016.
+You proceed to work with the Azure AD Application Proxy to publish applications to the Internet.

 Day 4 hands-on labs include: